xcsp3team/XCSP3-CPP-Parser/README.md

 1. the solver calls the parser
 2. the parser reads the XML file, chunk by chunk
-3. when the parser reads the instance tag, it calls the solver function beginInstance().
-When the parser reads the </instance> tag, it calls the function endInstance()
+3. when the parser reads the &lt;instance&gt; tag, it calls the solver callback's function <code>beginInstance()</code>.
+When the parser reads the &lt;/instance&gt; tag, it calls the function <code>endInstance()</code>.
-4. It does the same calls for tags variables and constraints, group, slide, block and objectives.
+4. It does the same calls for tags variables, constraints, group, slide, block and objectives.
 These functions are not essentials.
-Their original implementation are empty.
+Their original implementations are empty.
-5. when the parser reads the var tag, the callback's function buildVariableInteger is called (depending if the domain is a range or not).
+5. when the parser reads the &lt;var&gt; tag, the callback's function
+<code>buildVariableInteger</code> is called (depending if the domain is a range or not).
 You must override these two functions in order to create your own variables.
-6. the same occurs for each type of constraint, with the dedicated call to buildConstraintXXX where XXX is either Extension, Intension....
+6. the same occurs for each type of constraint, with the dedicated call to <code>buildConstraintXXX</code> where XXX is either Extension, Intension....
-Note that many of these functions are surrounded.
+Note that all of these functions are surrounded and throw an exception if they are not overriden.
-7. Given an array of variables, a call to buildVariableInteger will occur for each element of the array
+7. Given an array of variables, a call to <code>buildVariableInteger</code> will occur for each element of the array
-8. Given a group of constraint, a call to the dedicated builConstraintXXX will occur for each arguments of the group
+8. Given a group of constraint, a call to the dedicated <code>builConstraintXXX</code> will occur for each arguments of the group (the same occurs for slide).

+<b>Note</b> This parser uses std::regex.
+You need clang compiler or g++ with a version >= 4.9